 Complex.com Documentaries to See Before You Die—This time one must watcu a list of documentaries before death.

 Complex.com The 50 Greatest Movie Endings of All Time—A mainstream-leaning list.
 It is a safe bet that this list is full of spoilers.
+This link is from the Internet Archive.

 Complex.com 50 Foreign Films to See Before You Die—Another task before death is to see a highbrow-leaning list.
 It is a wonder that anyone gets to die.

 Complex.com The 50 Funniest Movies of All Time—A list of comedy films.
+This link is from the Internet Archive.

 Complex.com The Best New York Movies: 50 Flicks About The City That Never Sleeps—Apparently, there are only 49 New York films better than Teenage Mutant Ninja Turtles II: The Secret of the Ooze (1991).